TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/CloudDensity/CloudDensity.md

 The detail density itself consists of 3D fractal Worley noise; see the [NoiseTextures](NoiseTextures/NoiseTextures.md) page for details.
-We'll multiply by parametrized detail strength factor to keep the remapping from significantly decreasing the overall density too much.
+We'll multiply by parametrized detail strength factor to keep the remapping from significantly decreasing the overall density too much:
+` detailAmount = min(maxDetailRemapping, detailFactor * detailStrength)`.
+We also include the maximum value `maxDetailRemapping` (of around 0.8) to keep a band of base density that will never be fully remapped to zero.

 ### Curl Offset